In a clothing store, you encounter two distinct kinds of shoppers.

 3.)
 Understanding The Alternatives (Evaluation)

-- At this stage, your customers have done their research and decided what they need to fill the gap.
+• At this stage, your customers have researched and decided what they need to fill the gap.

 4.)
 Selecting What’s Best (Decision)

-- Which product is within their price range, what qualities appeal to them, which is the more convenient option?
+• Which product is within their price range, what qualities appeal to them, and which is the more convenient option?

-- These are all questions that you need to address in the first three stages of the process.
+• You need to address these questions in the first three stages of the process.
 Once that is done, it’s checkout time!

-Action: Optimize your purchase experience so that you don’t lose customers before purchase.
+Action: Optimize your purchase experience so you don’t lose customers before purchasing.

 5.)
 Evaluating The Decision (Review)

-- Here, your buyers will ask questions like these – “Is the product worth the cost?”
+• Your buyers will ask questions like these: “Is the product worth the cost?”
 “Is it something worth recommending to others?”
 “Will I ever want to purchase this again?”

 Action: Reach out to the buyer post-purchase.
 This increases the likelihood that customers will buy from your brand again.